mwoodiwiss/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach changes the array.

 2. What is the difference between a function and a method?

+Method  is internal to part of a class.

 3. What is closure?

+The accesability of elements according to which block they are contained in.

 4. Describe the four rules of the 'this' keyword.

+Global Object Binding: The value of "this" in the global scope is window/console Object.

+Implicit Binding: When a function is called by a preceding dot, The value of "this" is the element before said dot.

+New binding: If a constructor function is used, "this" refers to the that is created and returned by the constructor function.

+Explicit binding: When you use the "call" or "apply" method, "this" is explicitly defined.

 5. Why do we need super() in an extended class?

+Its allows us to extend the class for the new variable as apposed to editing the original class

 ## Project Set up